dhis2/dhis2-docs/src/developer/web-api/metadata.md

 }
 ```

-It's also possible to get a particular icon direcly by filtering by the its key, in the example below, the key is mosquito_outline.
+It's also possible to get a particular icon directly by filtering by its key, in the example below, the key is mosquito_outline.

     GET /api/icons/mosquito_outline